Introduction

 applied to it are lost.
 If you want to store data, like software

-or scientific data, that are reusable between two following virtual
+or scientific data, that is reusable between two following virtual

 machines, you have to create a persistent storage.
 This type of storage